 - What CMC data do I need to have generated to allow my company to move forward into a Phase I study

 - Describe the elements needed to set the dose for a first in human study

-- Be able to identify what is an appropriate design of a first in human clinical study
+- Be able to identify what an appropriate design is for a First in Human clinical study

 - Define regulatory aspects involved in first clinical studies